GuitarmonYz/AudioSoftwareEngineeringHW/README.md

 HW3: implementing vibrato effect, with self designed interface and LFO class

 HW4: implementing vibrato plugin using JUCE and API developed in HW3

+HW5: implementing PPM API and integrate to a juce plug-in